TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 This chart is a generic example, that should work on most Kubernetes cluster.

-This chart was tested on most clusters with the [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) maintained by the Kubernetes community.
+This chart is usually tested with the [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) maintained by the Kubernetes community.
+The Nginx Ingress Controller should be installed before deploying this chart.
-This chart assumes it is already installed on your cluster.

-**Note**:
-For specific examples, this chart may have been tested with other Ingress controllers, in which case it will be indicated in this documentation.

-TODO pch review above
+This documentation will indicate when another Ingress controllers are used.

 ## Prerequisites